franciskershaw/game-of-fives/README.md

 #### Interaction Design

-While the user stories are varied in terms of their end destination, intended use for all visitors to the site is ultimately going to be to play the game I have provided.
-Therfore the interaction design should be kept very simple to allow intuitive navigation to and from the game page, via the rules section should they wish.
+While the user stories are varied in terms of their end destination, intended use for all visitors to the site is ultimately going to be to play the game itself.
+Therefore the interaction design should be kept very simple to allow intuitive navigation to and from the game page, via the rules section should they wish.

 * Interaction design needs to be intuitively learnable
 * Buttons and game inputs must provide feedback to ensure users are aware they can or have been clicked